pizzadotdoggo/pizzadotdoggo/README.md

   ★ I block freely.
 (As in if you harass me, copy, etc.)

   ★ Follow your own DNI.
 Don't harass me for smth you don't like.
 Also do not go around telling me certain identities aren't valid.
-That will result in a block and you will be ignored.
+That will result in a block or hide and you will be ignored.
 I don't need you policing me or my friends around telling us how to label ourselves.

   ★ Anyone 18 and over, please IWEC and please make your age known!!